getify/You-Dont-Know-JS/getting-started/ch1.md

 But here's where you start that *journey* of getting to know the language a little better.
 I emphasize the word journey because *knowing JS* is not a destination, it's a direction.
 No matter how much time you spend with the language, you will always be able to find something else to learn and understand a little better.

 In this chapter we'll cover some background housekeeping details, and clear up some myths and misconceptions about what the language really is (and isn't!).
+This is valuable insight into the identity and process of how JS is organized and maintained; all JS developers should understand it.

+But if you already feel pretty solid on JS behind-the-scenes, you may want to skip to Chapter 2 to start surveying the syntax of JS in more detail.

 ## Name